Choosing the right socket tester

 18th Edition Testing and Verification

 It’s important to appreciate that socket testers are not an alternative to the full verification of wiring installations.
 However, as a first line indicator to identify potentially unsafe installations and wiring faults, socket testers offer a fast and effective solution when properly specified.
 They can also be particularly useful as a service tool in identifying potentially unsafe conditions prior to carrying out work on existing installations and appliances.
-For more information on the use of socket testers including their benefits and limitations, see the application notes.
+For more information on the use of socket testers including their benefits and limitations, see our application notes.

 For information on professional loop testers and multifunction testers suitable for carrying out all the tests needed to verify the safety of domestic, commercial and industrial wiring installations according to the18th Edition Wiring Regulations, see our Multifunction Installation Testers.